userfront/guide/all/guide/passthrough.md

 ::::: row
 :::: left

-These steps allow you to perform successful password migration:
+To perform a successful password migration:

 1. <u>**Import your existing user data into Userfront**</u>, excluding passwords.
 You can use [CSV upload](/guide/import-export.html) for smaller data sets, or [contact us](mailto:team@userfront.com) for larger data sets.

 2. <u>**Set up a passthrough route**</u>.
-Userfront builds a database of password hashes by passing user login requests through to your old system and observing the responses.
+Userfront passes user login requests through to your old system and observes the responses in order to automatically generate a database of password hashes.

 3. <u>**Wait for the password transfer window**</u>.
 Wait as long as desired: typically 1-6 months, or until 90-100% of active users have transferred.
 As each user's password is verified, Userfront stores their password hash and can handle their subsequent logins directly.